 What is Palliative Care?

-Palliative care is care that is provided to improve the quality of life for patients who have a serious illness, such as cancer.
-It not only provides care to patients, but also to their families.
-It is a holistic approach to address symptom assessment and management that may include pain, shortness of breath, nausea, vomiting, constipation, fatigue, difficulty sleeping, and loss of appetite.
-Palliative care works to facilitate communication among patient, families, and providers while assisting with decision-making and establishing goals of care.
-In addition, it aims to relieve stress and worry by addressing the emotional, spiritual, and practical needs of both patient and family.
+Palliative care is medical care that improves the quality of life for patients who have a serious illness, such as cancer.
+It is a comprehensive approach to minimize symptoms and distress that can occur with serious illness.
+Palliative care teams facilitate communication between patient, families, and providers.
+In addition, we aim to relieve stress and worry by addressing the practical needs of both patient and family.

 Who can receive it?

 Palliative care can begin at diagnosis and continue through treatment and beyond.
 Essentially, any patient with cancer can receive palliative care.

 Palliative care does not replace your cancer treatment.
 You will continue to follow with your cancer team and primary care provider while receiving palliative care.